 - contributories, subject to certain restrictions; and

-The mode of beginning winding-up proceedings is by filing a winding-up petition with the Supreme Court of Bermuda, which is supported by a standard form affidavit verifying the contents of the petition.
+Winding-up proceedings are commenced by filing a winding-up petition with the Supreme Court of Bermuda, which is supported by a standard form affidavit verifying the contents of the petition.
+It is common for the petitioner to annex to the petition documentary evidence of the underlying debt, although this is not strictly necessary.
 Once the court fixes a date for the hearing of the petition, the petition must be served on the company at its registered office.
-Before the hearing of the petition, the petitioner must obtain a certificate of compliance from the registrar of the Supreme Court certifying that the petition is ready for hearing because it has been properly filed, served and advertised in an appointed newspaper.
+Before the hearing of the petition, the petitioner must file a certificate of compliance with the Registrar of the Supreme Court certifying that the petition has been properly filed, served and advertised in an appointed newspaper and that other procedural rules have been followed.

-On hearing a winding-up petition, the court may grant, dismiss or adjourn the petition, or make any other order it thinks fit.
-It is unlikely that the court would grant a stay of winding-up proceedings, except in exceptional circumstances.
-However, the court may adjourn a winding-up petition in order to facilitate a proposed restructuring by the company with the assistance of a court-appointed insolvency practitioner known as a ‘provisional liquidator’.
+The court, when considering a winding-up petition, may grant, dismiss or adjourn the petition, or make any other order it thinks fit.
+If a petition is unopposed, the Court may make an immediate winding-up order at the first hearing.
+If a petition is opposed, the Court commonly adjourns the first hearing of the petition to allow the parties to prepare their respective cases.
+The Court may also adjourn a winding-up petition to facilitate a proposed restructuring by the company with the assistance of a court-appointed insolvency practitioner known as a ‘provisional liquidator’.

-On the making of a winding-up order, the company’s operations come to an end and the control of the company is taken from the directors and is placed in the hands of a court-appointed liquidator.
+If the court makes a winding-up order (whether at the first hearing or a subsequent hearing), the company’s operations will immediately come to an end.
+The management of the company is taken from the directors and is placed in the hands of a court-appointed liquidator.
 Liquidators are equipped with a wide array of powers to ensure that the company adheres to a statutory process contained in the Winding-Up Rules.
-This process is intended to promote a systematic and orderly winding down of the company’s affairs.
+This process is intended to promote a systematic and orderly winding up of the company’s affairs.

 - where it is necessary for the court to appoint an officer to protect and prevent a dissipation of the company’s assets in the intervening period between the filing of a petition and the making of a winding-up order.

-The former type of provisional liquidation is a distinguishing feature of Bermuda’s restructuring landscape.
-Accordingly, where a company is insolvent, rather than making a winding-up order immediately upon hearing the petition, the Bermuda court often appoints provisional liquidators with certain, limited powers, known as ‘light’ or ‘soft-touch’ powers.
+The first type of provisional liquidation is a distinct feature of Bermuda’s restructuring landscape.
+Accordingly, where a company is insolvent, instead of making a winding-up order to liquidate the company, the Bermuda court often appoints provisional liquidators with certain, limited powers, known as ‘light-touch’ powers.
+This appointment is by far the most common form of provisional liquidation in Bermuda.

 The Bermuda court has used provisional liquidation as a tool to restructure the affairs of a company, preserve value in a business and provide a platform for distressed companies to recover – which together promotes the sustainability and success of cross-border business.